Star Wars: Episode III – Revenge of the Sith (novel): Fight with Count Dooku

 The lightsaber fight between Anakin, Obi-Wan and Count Dooku is portrayed in far greater detail than in the film.
 Anakin and Obi-Wan pretend for much of the encounter to have learned nothing since the events of Attack of the Clones, but they reveal late in the fight that they have each mastered different "forms" of lightsaber combat.

-Stover depicts Dooku as a psychopath who has no concept of love, friendship, or loyalty, and who sees other people merely as things—objects to be used and discarded.
+Stover depicts Dooku as a psychopath who has no concept of love, friendship, or loyalty, and who sees other people merely as things to be used and discarded.
 Stover makes reference to the Expanded Universe character Lorian Nod, introduced in Jude Watson's young adult novel series Legacy of the Jedi, to illustrate Dooku’s amorality.
 In Stover's narration, Dooku recalls his childhood friend Nod accusing him of not knowing how to care about other people when they were Padawans, as portrayed in Watson’s novels.
 Dooku reflects upon this encounter as the moment that he first felt drawn to the dark side of the Force and became fascinated with the Sith's open embrace of power.

-Stover also characterizes Dooku as despising the galaxy's non-human species, and planning to exterminate or enslave them once in power.
+Stover also characterizes Dooku as being xenophobic towards to and despising the galaxy's non-human alien species, and planning to exterminate them once in power, starting with the Separatist Council.
 He also expands on Dooku having trained General Grievous in lightsaber combat, something briefly mentioned in the film; in the novel, Dooku reflects that, while he considers Grievous a "revolting creature", the general had been "a delight to train".

 During his duel with Anakin and Obi-Wan, Dooku uses the Force to throw chairs and other objects at the Jedi, which does not happen in the movie; this fight is relatively short in the movie, especially after Dooku knocks Obi-Wan to the floor.

 Before the fight itself, there is a short conversation between Dooku and his Sith master Darth Sidious, revealing the plan Sidious uses to lure Dooku into a confrontation with Anakin, his new candidate for Sith apprenticeship.
 Sidious tells Dooku that the objective of the duel is to kill Obi-Wan and surrender to Anakin, thus creating the right public story to allow the three of them to take over the galaxy, with Sidious and Dooku running the new government, and Anakin leading its army.
 This is the first scene in the various Star Wars novelizations to confirm Palpatine and Sidious as one and the same.

 The novel makes it clear that Anakin wins the duel by giving in to his anger, particularly concerning his childhood as a slave and the traumatic death of his mother.
 When Palpatine urges Anakin to kill the disarmed Dooku, the helpless Count realizes that he has been used as a means to an end, as the victim of Anakin's first cold-blooded murder: "Treachery is the way of the Sith".